 7. Kitain and Senba Tosho-gu

 One of the best cherry blossom festivals in Kawagoe is at Kitain.
-They haven’t been able to have the festival for the last two years due to the Coronavirus.
-And unfortunately, they probably won’t have the festival in 2022 either, for the same reason.
+They haven’t been able to have the festival for the last three years due to the pandemic.
+And unfortunately, they won’t have the festival in 2023 either, for the same reason.
 However, the cherry blossoms will still bloom (all things equal).
 You can see cherry blossoms for free on the grounds, or if you pay into the Remains of Edo Castle, you can see more cherry blossoms there.
 However, you can’t actually walk in the garden, just admire it from afar.
 Please note that during the pandemic, the temple is only open between 9 am and 4 pm.

 Address: 1-20-1, Kosenbamachi, Kawagoe 〒350-0036